Pineapple sage – useful, versatile and spectacular!

-Robin Gale-Baker, from Sustainable Macleod, discusses the origanums.
+Robin Gale-Baker, from Sustainable Macleod, discusses pineapple sage.
 This is one of a series of articles she has written about growing various herbs (see right hand sidebar).
 She has also written a number of articles about growing various veggies, growing various fruit trees and general growing techniques.
 If you want to read more about the various herbs, she recommends The Encyclopedia of Herbs and Herbalism, edited by Malcolm Stuart and originally published in 1979.

 If you are looking for a versatile, useful and spectacular herbaceous perennial, then go no further than pineapple sage (Salvia elegans).
 With its whorls of scarlet, tubular flowers (4cm in length) and lime green foliage, this attractive shrub will flower, with careful cultivation, almost year round.
 It’s a ‘short day’ plant meaning that, as the nights grow longer, it flowers more prolifically.